Selecting Headshots, Not Selfies

 • Different genres can also inspire different photo selections (and photographers).

 • Of course, please select a photo that you also feel good about!
-If your character Type is “Crazy Looney Guy” then you can still pick a photo with a hint of that, and you still look nice, so we know you aren’t actually crazy.
+If your character type is “Crazy Looney Guy” then you can still pick a photo with a hint of that, and you still look nice, so we know you aren’t actually crazy.

 • When picking, look for duality and intrigue in the photo.
 Intrigue lures us in.